Below are some frequently asked questions. Please feel free to email us or call us if you do not see your question or answer.

 Please be aware that preference in financial aid decisions will go to families already receiving financial aid at GDS and for specific programs.
 More information is available as part of the online application.
-Decisions about financial aid will be made on or after March 1 and on an ongoing and as available basis after that.
+Decisions about financial aid will be made in early March.

 Late financial aid applications are accepted through May 1 however we may not be able to honor or meet requests that come in late